halljams/MasteryProject/README.md

 ## High-level Requirements

-User is a solar farm administrator.
+User is a AirBnB Reservation administrator.

 - The administrator may view existing reservations for a host.
 - The administrator may create a reservation for a guest with a host.